 UWC Robert Bosch College is a two-year pre-university college and boarding school for students from all around the world.
-This project was set in motion by the Deutsche Stiftung UWC and Robert Bosch Stiftung on the occasion of Robert Bosch´s 150th birthday.
-The campus, a former Carthusian monastery in Freiburg, will be converted into a school by late summer 2014.
+The project was initiated and implemented by the Deutsche Stiftung UWC and Robert Bosch Stiftung on the occasion of Robert Bosch´s 150th birthday.
+The campus, a former Carthusian monastery in Freiburg, has been converted into a school, which was officially opened in September 2014.
 Robert Bosch Stiftung and Robert Bosch GmbH have provided 40 Million Euros for this cause.

-Students aged between 16 and 19 from around 70 different nationalities will study and live together.
-It is envisaged that students will complete the International Baccalaureate Diploma Programme (IB) in English.
+Students aged between 16 and 19 from around 90 different nationalities study and live together for two years, and will complete the International Baccalaureate Diploma Programme (IB) in English at the end.
 The IB is an internationally recognized high-school diploma qualifying students to attend universities across the globe.
 Living and learning together on a daily basis, students will get to understand themselves in a global context.
 Community service and engagement are necessary for the completion of the IB programme and play a vital role in college life.

 The college has built a convincing team of teaching and administrative staff with strong professional background and international experiece.
 Read more about our staff here.

 The city of Freiburg is ideally suited to providing an inspiring and unique learning experience for students interested in and focusing on sustainability, environment and technology.
 This matches very well with the pedagogical orientation of UWC Robert Bosch College.

 The city has established its reputation as “Green City” through its progressive environmental policies and political as well as civic commitment to renewable energy.
 Hence, there are numerous possibilities for cooperation with locally and regionally based environment-related companies, think tanks, universities, institutes and organizations in Freiburg.

 The first United World College in Germany is significantly supported by the state of Baden-Württemberg, the B. Braun Melsungen AG and the city of Freiburg.